Dylan on The Beatles

 Bob cools

-Dylan, for his part, initially admired the energy and creativity of The Beatles.
-Later, he seemed to have reservations.
-In 1966 he hinted Lennon and McCartney were overpraised:
+The adulation was not reciprocal.
+Though Dylan initially admired the energy and creativity of The Beatles, he did not see them as a primary influence.
+In 1966, he even hinted that Lennon and McCartney were overpraised:

 If you go into the Library of Congress, you can find a lot better than that.
 There are millions of songs like ‘Michelle’ and ‘Yesterday’ written in Tin Pan Alley.